One-key MAC

-It is free for all uses: it is not covered by any patents.
+OMAC is free for all uses: it is not covered by any patents.

-In cryptography, CMAC is a block cipher-based message authentication code algorithm.
-It may be used to provide assurance of the authenticity and, hence, the integrity of data.
-This mode of operation fixes security deficiencies of CBC-MAC (CBC-MAC is secure only for fixed-length messages).
+History

-The core of the CMAC algorithm is a variation of CBC-MAC that Black and Rogaway proposed and analyzed under the name XCBC and submitted to NIST.
+The core of the CMAC algorithm is a variation of CBC-MAC that Black and Rogaway proposed and analyzed under the name "XCBC" and submitted to NIST.
 The XCBC algorithm efficiently addresses the security deficiencies of CBC-MAC, but requires three keys.

-Iwata and Kurosawa proposed an improvement of XCBC and named the resulting algorithm One-Key CBC-MAC (OMAC) in their papers.
-They later submitted OMAC1, a refinement of OMAC, and additional security analysis.
-The OMAC algorithm reduces the amount of key material required for XCBC.
-CMAC is equivalent to OMAC1.
+Iwata and Kurosawa proposed an improvement of XCBC that requires less key material (just one key) and named the resulting algorithm One-Key CBC-MAC (OMAC) in their papers.
+They later submitted the OMAC1 (= CMAC), a refinement of OMAC, and additional security analysis.